FVQA: Fact-based Visual Question Answering: Approach

-For answers from images (\ie, one of the visual concepts $\{$\texttt{?X}$\}$), the KB concepts $\{$\texttt{?Y}$\}$ will be matched to the keywords which are extracted from the question sentence by removing high frequency words (such as `what', `which', `a', `the').
-The matching score is computed as the Jaccard similarity between the word sets of \texttt{?Y} (refer to as $\mathcal{W}_{\mathrm{KB}}$) and question keywords (refer to as $\mathcal{W}_{\mathrm{Q}}$): $\mathrm{Score} = |\mathcal{W}_{\mathrm{KB}} \cap \mathcal{W}_{\mathrm{Q}}|\ / \ |\mathcal{W}_{\mathrm{KB}} \cup \mathcal{W}_{\mathrm{Q}}|$.
-The visual concept \texttt{?X} corresponding to the highest-scored \texttt{?Y} will be considered as the answer.
-In the example of Figure~\ref{fig:approach}, all \texttt{?Y}s are matched to the keywords `climb trees' and the fact \texttt{(`Cat',`CapableOf',`Climbing Trees')} has achieved the highest score, so the answer is \texttt{`Cat'}.
+\bluett{ 1) {\texttt{$T_{\mbox{AS}}$ = Image}}: A list of high frequency words (such as `what', `which', `a', `the') is established by counting in the training examples.
+The keywords of a question are then extracted by removing these high frequency words.
+A matching score $s$ is computed between the question keywords and the concept \texttt{?Y} in each candidate supporting-fact \texttt{(?X,$T_{\mbox{REL}}$,?Y)}, in order to measure the relevance between the fact and question.
+In this work, the matching score is the simple Jaccard similarity between the normalized word sets of \texttt{?Y} (refer to as $\mathcal{W}_{\mathrm{Y}}$) and question keywords (refer to as $\mathcal{W}_{\mathrm{Q}}$):

+The candidate fact corresponding to the highest-scored \texttt{?Y} is selected as the supporting-fact, and the associated visual concept \texttt{?X} is considered as the answer.
+Note that the matching score can be computed using word embedding models such as Word2Vec~\cite{mikolov2013efficient}, which we leave for future work.
+In the example of Figure~\ref{fig:approach}, all \texttt{?Y}s (\ie \texttt{Playing Frisbee}, \texttt{Chasing Rats} and \texttt{Climbing Trees}) are matched to the question keywords \texttt{climb trees} and the fact \texttt{(Cat,CapableOf,Climbing Trees)} has achieved the highest score, so the answer is \texttt{Cat}. }